OwenPauptit/OwenPauptit.github.io/README.md

 ## Python Projects

-With python, I have mostly used the _pygame_ libraries, but have also experimented with some otehr libraries such as the _Panda3d_ Game Engine.
+With python, I have mostly used the **pygame** libraries, but have also experimented with some other libraries such as the **Panda3d** Game Engine.

 #### Pygame